Black-box Adversarial Attacks with Limited Queries and Information: Introduction

 We use our method to perform the first targeted attack on the Google Cloud Vision API, demonstrating the applicability of the attack on large, commercial systems: the GCV API is an opaque (no published enumeration of labels), partial-information (queries return only up to 10 classes with uninterpretable ``scores''), several-thousand-way commercial classifier.

 \paragraph{Adversarial examples with scoreless feedback. } Often, in deployed machine learning systems, even the score is hidden from the attacker.
 We introduce an approach for producing adversarial examples even when no scores of any kind are available.
 We assume the adversary only receives the top $k$ sorted labels when performing a query.
-We integrate noise robustness as a proxy to classification score into our partial-information attack to mount a targeted attack in the label-only setting, and specifically in the decision-only setting, where we show that even if $k=1$, we can mount a successful attack.
+We integrate noise robustness as a proxy for classification score into our partial-information attack to mount a targeted attack in the label-only setting.
+We show that even in the decision-only setting, where $k=1$, we can mount a successful attack.